Skip links

 your employment contract stipulates that it’s necessary to live in the accommodation to do your job better.

-• Service tenant: You are able to live in accommodation provided by their employer, but don’t have to live there to do your job.
+• Service tenant: You are able to live in accommodation provided by your employer, but don’t have to live there to do your job.

 Wage: Weighing the Options